jcgneto/CV/README.md

 # Research areas of interest

+Integrating Data science and bacterial population genomics
-Ecology, evolution, and epidemiology of foodborne pathogens
+Using systems-based approach to identifying genotypic and phenotypic signatures differentiating populations of pathogens

 # Publications